zulip/zulip/docs/production/deployment.md

 #### Configuring Zulip to trust proxies

-Before placing Zulip behind a reverse proxy, it needs to be configured to trust the client IP addresses that the proxy reports.
+Before placing Zulip behind a reverse proxy, it needs to be configured to trust the client IP addresses that the proxy reports via the `X-Forwarded-For` header.
 This is important to have accurate IP addresses in server logs, as well as in notification emails which are sent to end users.
+Zulip doesn't default to trusting all `X-Forwarded-For` headers, because doing so would allow clients to spoof any IP address; we specify which IP addresses are the Zulip server's incoming proxies, so we know how much of the `X-Forwarded-For` header to trust.

 1. Determine the IP addresses of all reverse proxies you are setting up, as seen from the Zulip host.
 Depending on your network setup, these may not be the